OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 1. A cross-functional team who are responsible for everything, or "you build it, you run it"
 1. A development team, an operations team, and a third "DevOps" team working in the middle

-Each of these can be successful or represent an anti-pattern, but you can't determine this from outside of the organization because it very much depends on context that you can't see and whether their chosen set-up results in an improvement to their software delivery and organizational performance.
+Each of these can be successful or represent an anti-pattern, but you can't determine this from outside the organization.
+The value (or absence of value) in any structure very much depends on context you can't see.
+It can only be determined by the change in software delivery and organizational performance.

 Organizations are also on a journey, so what they do today may be an improvement on what they were doing last year even though it doesn't meet your definition of a DevOps organization.
 Later, they might look more like your expectation of a DevOps organization, depending on whether they can improve their culture, architecture, and skills.